newtonis/Py-Free-Kick/README.md

 or right click on main.py, open with->python

-you need of couse python installed with the pygame library, for more instructions go to https://www.python.org/ to install python http://pygame.org/ to install pygame
+You need of couse python installed with the pygame library, for more instructions go to https://www.python.org/ to install python http://pygame.org/ to install pygame